 - The reputation of the email domain you use as a sender

-- The content and links in your campaign
+- The content and links in your campaigns

 In the next point we explain how you can prevent reaching the spam tray or solve a deliverability problem, taking into account the three factors that activate an antispam filter.

-How do I prevent my campaign from going to spam?
+How to prevent my campaigns from going to spam?

 DKIM ( Domainkeys Identified Email) and SPF ( Server Policy Framework ) are two authentication protocols that serve to prove the identity of email senders .
 Setting them up is important to: